Oriented Plastic Netting

 The extrusion and orientation processes are controlled for the number of strands over a given distance (typically the average number of plastic strands over a 10-inch span) to produce a nominal average hole opening or aperture.
 Colorants and additives can be introduced during the extrusion process to produce distinct colors or properties such as stabilization against ultraviolet light degradation.

 Most products below are in stock as master rolls.
 We can custom convert to a size that suits your unique plastic netting needs.
-Our wide array of process capabilities can produce a custom net to meet your requirements.
+Our wide array of custom converting services can produce a net to meet your requirements.